datajerk/ctf-write-ups/castorsctf20/babybof1_pt2/README.md

 This was a two-part pwn, the first flag can be obtained by directing execution to `get_flag`.
 The second requires getting a shell (you can get both flags with a shell).

-For a shell, I tried two different solutions.
+For a shell I tried two different solutions.
 The first was to leak libc and then call `system`.
 That worked locally, but not remotely.
 This CTF was plagued with infrastructure problems, and the pwns had "buffering issues" (see below) that slowly got resolved--AFAIK, the game master only tested one-shot solutions.

 From the Ghidra disassembly, `local_108` is `0x108` bytes above the return address: